Exo-OX1564/cookieclicker/README.md

 # cookieclicker
-Just a normal cookie clicker I made using python turtle,this was followed in a tutorial.
+Just a simple cookie clicker game I made using python turtle, this was followed in a tutorial.

+# Image
+I've attached the cookie image to cookie.gif!